zum Inhalt springen zur Hauptnavigation springen

 In the course of recycling, the collected devices of these categories are crushed.
 The ferrous and non-ferrous metals are separated and reused as valuable secondary raw materials.

-From the plastic-rich residual fraction, it is possible to recycle pure plastics as secondary raw materials by using state-of-the-art sensor-based sorting technologies (for example, MGG Polymers, Amstetten, mgg-polymers.com).
+From the plastic-rich residual fraction, it is possible to recycle pure plastics as secondary raw materials by using state-of-the-art sensor-based sorting technologies (for example, MGG Polymers, Amstetten, https://mgg-polymers.com/de/).
 These unmixed plastics can be remelted and processed into new products.

 Plastics recycling from old electrical appliances is therefore so expensive, since there are many different plastics in the devices.
 The most common are ABS (acrylonitrile-butadiene-styrene copolymer), PS (polystyrene), PE (polyethylene), PP (polypropylene) and PVC